Open source license litigation: Geniatech v. McHardy (2018)

 The Geniatech v.
 McHardy case, heard by the Higher Regional Court of Cologne (OLG Köln), Germany in 2018, was the culmination of a string of abusive litigations by Linux kernel developer Patrick McHardy concerning the non-compliance of GPL licensing terms (version 2) by a number of Linux distributors.
-After the bench outlined their understanding of the case, McHardy elected to withdraw all extant proceedings, and the bench then duly awarded all costs to McHardy in what is seen as a substantial victory against copyright trolling by many in the open source community.
+After the bench outlined their understanding of the case, McHardy elected to withdraw all extant proceedings, and the bench ordered him to pay all costs in what is seen as a substantial victory against copyright trolling by many in the open source community.

 For about a decade, McHardy had contributed to the development of the Netfilter subsystem that provides network‑related operations to the Linux kernel.
 Geniatech Europe GmbH is the Germany-based representative of consumer products manufacturer Geniatech, headquartered in Shenzhen, China.
 The actual devices in question are a series of satellite TV receivers manufactured by Geniatech that employ the Linux operating system.

 Specifically, the Cologne court advanced the view that McHardy is not a co-author of the Linux kernel nor of Netfilter and that although McHardy might have rights in derivative works, he did not provide sufficient evidence of the copyrightability of his contributions.
-To be protected, such contributions need to represent the intellectual creation of the developer, which necessarily excludes most if not all maintenance programing.
+To be protected, such contributions need to represent the intellectual creation of the developer, which necessarily excludes most if not all maintenance programming.
 The court also opined that McHardy may have misused any rights he may hold, but noted that this matter would require further analysis.
 In addition, Geniatech made substantiated claims in filings that McHardy primarily performed his enforcement activities to seek monetary gain and not license compliance.